www.Vienna.team (Our new nonprofit's website, 501c3)

 Sudden Unexplained Death in Childhood (SUDC) is a category of death in children/adolescents/teenagers, ages 1-18, that remains unexplained after a thorough investigation, which must include an autopsy, examination of the death scene, and a review of the child’s and family’s medical history.
 Most often, SUDC occurs in seemingly healthy children during sleep.
 This unimaginable nightmare impacts around 400 families each year, however it is felt that this number is greatly underestimated.
 SUDC is believed to be rare; occurring in about one in every 100,000 children.
 However, it is not known exactly how often SUDC occurs.
 Because of inconsistencies in death certification practices and because the World Health Organization (WHO) lacks a specific way to record sudden and unexplained deaths in children that have been thoroughly investigated, it is impossible to know how widespread the problem is.

 Knowledge of SUDC in the medical community and general public is extremely scarce.
-While SIDS occurs in infants under 12 months of age, SUDC addresses sudden unexplained deaths of children after their first birthday.
+While SIDS occurs in infants under 12 months of age, SUDC addresses sudden unexplained deaths of children after they reach 1 year old.
 At this time, researchers do not know what causes SUDC, how to predict it or how to prevent it.
 Research is crucial, however no public funding of SUDC research currently exists, despite SUDC being the 5th leading category of death in children ages 1 to 4.
-The SUDC Registry and Research Collaborative (SUDCRRC), based out of NYU Langone Health under world-renowned researcher and physician, Dr. Orrin Devinsky, is spearheading this effort through private donations.

 Awareness and education of SUDC is incredibly important for many reasons.
 When a sudden unexplained death occurs in a child, the parents are devastated, hopeless, and feel isolated.
 Children are not supposed to die before their parents, especially if they are healthy.
 It completely disrupts all logic.
 The parents have no answers.
 Nothing makes sense.
 They feel like they are the only ones.
 It could take months to years for them to hear about SUDC and learn that there are many other SUDC families and important support services available to them.
 They could easily blame themselves.
 Others could blame the parents.
 With SUDC awareness, important resources can be offered to the parents and family promptly.
 They can receive the support that they need to survive each day and learn that they are not alone, and that there is a large SUDC family community who is here for them.
 If the medical examiner/pathologist knows of SUDC, then prompt categorization of SUDC can occur after autopsy (instead of “undetermined” or other).
 Therefore, research looking into possible causes of the death of their child, may be conducted, if the parents consent.
 If more people learn about SUDC, funding will follow to allow more crucial research to occur, then causes can be uncovered, and prevention strategies can be put into place.
 Maybe then one day other parents won't go through the daily torture of having lost a healthy child for no known reason.

 January 19, 2019 would have been Vienna’s 4th birthday.
 My sweet daughter was a healthy, fun, caring, free-spirited, silly, beautiful 2 year old girl, when she died suddenly and unexpectedly of no known cause.
 She had a perpetual smile to share, infectious laughter, and was a ray of sunshine to everyone who met her.
 She loved to pretend to read, sing, explore various fashion choices, help her friends at school, and play with her family.
 She had a remote history of febrile seizures (known to be benign at this time), but no other known medical problems.
 Her tragic death was deemed SUDC after the autopsy and negative ancillary testing.
-Because the medical examiner knew of SUDC, she put us in touch with the SUDCRRC research study.
-They asked us if we wanted to enroll Vienna in the research study at NYU Langone Health, which involved donating her brain, other tissues, and her blood; we immediately said yes.
+Because the medical examiner knew of SUDC, she put us in touch with an SUDC research study.
+They asked us if we wanted to enroll Vienna, which involved donating her brain, other tissues, and her blood; we immediately said yes.

 I have many projects and events in which I am involved currently.
 In Vienna’s honor, I have created Team Vienna, to help increase SUDC awareness.
 I have personally bought and distributed well over 30 dozen “Vienna flowers” (roses) with informational cards attached, and over 250 “Vienna books” with informational, memorial stickers inside, to people at all different types of events and places.
 Friends and family have helped with distribution across the US and the world as well.
 I have been instrumental in creating a Team Vienna t-shirt of which is being sold as a fundraiser for our mission.
 These shirts and other Team Vienna gear are being worn at races and other events to raise awareness and start conversations.
 Vienna flowers, Vienna books and Team Vienna gear have reached across the US and overseas due to all of our efforts.
 Awareness postcards were developed for a recent race and as a general informational source.
 I wrote a message to Vienna a few months after she died, and after sending it to her favorite musician, mr. RAY, he created the music, and produced her song, "I Think About You (Song for Vienna)". https://www.youtube.com/watch?v=lLXQzoVV0X8&t=1s Vienna's song lead to the creation of the educational, music CD entitled, “Songs for Vienna”, with the help of mr. RAY.
 The postcards and CDs are distributed as well to explore other avenues for awareness and education.
 A new collaboration with designer Lauren Farrell NY has lead to the "Vienna Collection", which are Vienna-inspired handbags.
 These special bags were designed with love by Lauren, Vienna's big sister, and me (Vienna's mommy, Denise).
 Proceeds from these sales will be donated to our new nonprofit. www.laurenfarrellny.com